 What is visual inspection?

 Traditionally, it’s about directly observing an object or process to spot defects or anything that doesn’t meet the required standards.
-But with recent technological advancements, visual inspection has evolved so much—incorporating tools like artificial intelligence (AI) and remote imaging to improve both accuracy and efficiency.
+Today, visual inspection has evolved so much incorporating tools like artificial intelligence (AI) and remote imaging to improve both accuracy and efficiency.

 Types of visual inspection - Traditional vs automated/remote visual inspection